Jana Bala Sena Rally (Photos)

 An RTI request lodged by Groundviews found that even in 2017, only 230 ships had docked at the Port.
 In 2012, there had been a total of 34 ships, according to the Sri Lanka Ports Authority.
 Interestingly, these figures differ with numerous other reports on the number of ships docking at the port at the time, with the Daily Mirror, and the Diplomat reporting that the figure was just 18 vessels in 2012.
 The former President also cited different figures for ships docking at the Port in 2012 – he put the figure at 32, in a statement responding to the New York Times report.
 As the figures show, the Port was making a loss of approximately Rs.
 1.7 billion in 2017, according to the SLPA.

 This is without even beginning to consider the allegations of corruption that surfaced, implicating the Rajapaksas, in 2015.
-A New York Times report this year revived these charges (a cheque of USD 150,000 wrongfully deposited to the Pushpa Rajapaksa foundation, run by the wife of ex-Minister Basil Rajapaksa, and additional charges that the Chinese had contributed to the Rajapaksa’s campaign funds).
+A New York Times report this year revived these charges, including that the Chinese had donated to the Rajapaksa’s campaign funds.
+Following a complaint made by MP Ranjan Ramanayake to the CID a cheque of USD 150,000 wrongfully deposited to the Pushpa Rajapaksa foundation, run by the wife of ex-Minister Basil Rajapaksa, was also made public.
+(Colombo International Container Terminals maintained that the money was a donation made “in good faith” for the construction of housing).

-In response, the Joint Opposition MPs to target the Sri Lankan journalists who had contributed to the article, and threaten legal action, first against the Times, and then, later on, against a local newspaper.
+In response, the Joint Opposition MPs chose to target the Sri Lankan journalists who had contributed to the article, and threaten legal action, first against the Times, and then, later on, against a local newspaper.

 The bluster appears to have worked.
 The allegations reported on by the New York Times have been all but forgotten, one month later, in mainstream media.
 Those present at the rally appeared to have forgotten too, cheering uproariously at the mention of the Hambantota Port and the Mattala Airport projects.